ahmuh1306/angular-friend-tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

+A basic Angular project I made following Traversy Media's tutorial but instead of a to-do list/task tracker, I decided to change things up by making a "friend tracker" instead.
+This is for those people out there who are crazy extroverted and have so many friends that they need an entire Angular project to manage their ever-growing list of friends and family.

+This uses JSON-Server to mimic a back end server.
+It creates API requests to the back end for all changes.
+You can add a friend, delete a friend (in case you fought over who pays for dinner and called it quits), and you can even double-click on a friend to mark them as a family member so you can spot your family members at a glance <3.
+Never forget who your loved ones are thanks to this app!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.